tetragrade/frostbearer/locations/10 - Old Oren Fort.md

 				+ In Frosty weather, a slide leads into this room from area 10.
 				+ Wall Art.
 					+ Description.
-						+ The piece is a ring of blue stone (apatite, 3-ft circumference), with a number of iron rods criss-crossing and overlapping inside.
+						+ The piece is a ring of blue stone (apatite, 3-ft diameter), with a number of iron rods criss-crossing and overlapping inside.
 						+ At each place where the rods overlap, an adornment is held in place by metal clasps.
 							+ Green jade, pearl, gold, red spinel, bronze.
 							+ The jade is engraved with a distorted map of this continent.